MagisterFelix/NureAlarm/README.md

 * Possibility to set an alarm clock manually both for the next lesson of the current day and for the first lesson of tomorrow;
 * Ability to change the lesson or remove the alarm in the notification and in a specific part of the application;
 * The ability to easily turn off the alarm even when the screen is off/locked.

+## Note
+If your phone forcibly puts the application to sleep, or kills the process altogether - try to give the application unlimited background work in the settings, or block the ability to put this application to sleep.